IOT and return on investment

 It is important to connect these legacy plant and machinery to bring asset intelligence in the factory to have complete control over operations and performance.
 Any operational disruption affects overall productivity and even can affect the quality of the product.
 But there are definitely quite a few challenges to make these machines online.

 As it stands most such manufacturing equipment units are made only for local communication and not with third party systems.
 Remote monitoring such machines and equipment becomes extremely tough and all of the assigned personnel would have to go physically and inspect these assets.

-We had recently dealt with a client who wanted to track vibration and excess heating from their legacy machines.
-These machines did not have any option to push the data itself to a PLC and they wanted a wireless solution to track the important parameters in production shop floor and get the data into one of their data centers.
+We had recently dealt with a client who wanted to track tilt and excess heating from their legacy machines.
+These machines did not have an option to push the data itself to a PLC and they wanted a wireless solution to track the important parameters in production shop floor and get the data into one of their data centers.

 They wanted us to provide a scalable and flexible system and should be an end to end platform that ranges from data acquisition, integration and visualization.
 The data collected from the retrofit wireless sensors can minimize unplanned downtime, discover process deficiencies and, can perform proactive maintenance of a particular asset.